ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 When using arrays, the programmer must take special care to avoid runtime errors, which can be caused by a number of factors.

+Index " + index + " out of bounds, array size is " + size
+Can not modify na array
+Reaching maximum size of the array.
+Maximum size is 100000 Cannot create an array with a negative size
+Can not call pop() if array is empty
+Index 'from' should be less than index 'to'
+Index out of bounds

 ═══════════════════════ JUNK ═════════════════════════